 This QMM circuit is suitable for any tuner whose stereo decoder provides a 76-kHz VCO signal.
 I substitute the QMM output for the Cal Tone signal in my Sony ST-S555ES.
 When I press the Cal Tone button, I hear whatever is in the L−R region, but the L−R and L+R signals are suppressed.
 Alternatively, you can route the QMM output to an auxiliary input on your preamp.
 In addition to the audio path, you might connect the QMM signal to an oscilloscope so you can observe it without having to switch away from normal audio.

 The circuit uses two sections of a 74HC4066 quad analog switch as a synchronous demodulator.
 A TL074 quad op-amp acts as a comparator, inverter, and buffer.
 The stereo decoder's 76-kHz sawtooth waveform triggers a J-K flip-flop that drives the switches.
-(Use a 74C76, not 74HC76, to handle the 10-V supply.)
-The 5kΩ pot sets the trigger phase such that the 74C76 38-kHz output is in quadrature with that of the stereo decoder.
-Adjust this pot to minimize L−R signal leakage.
-Adjust the 20kΩ balance pot to minimize L+R signal leakage.
+(The 74C76 ground pin is at −5V so do not use a 74HC76.)
+The 5kΩ pot sets the trigger phase such that the 74C76 38-kHz output is in quadrature with the L−R signal.
+Adjust this pot to minimize L−R feedthrough.
+Adjust the 20kΩ balance pot to minimize L+R feedthrough.
 Adjust the 100kΩ pot so that the QMM noise level matches that in normal stereo mode for a weak signal.

 QMM provides best insight when it monitors the signal driving your stereo decoder.
 Connect it after any postdetection filter.
 The QMM input impedance is very high and it won't load a passive filter.